-- 1. Note and scrutinise the report and consider any representations to Cabinet in advance of its meeting on 25th April 2024; - 2.
-Note and comment on the proposed recommendations to Cabinet, as follows: - Notes the progress achieved and the outcome of the SPSF grant funding award - II.
-Approve the use of the Swimming Pool Support Fund capital grant of up to £674,740 to fund the proposed installation of Solar PV installation and variable speed filtration pumps at Ramsgate Leisure Centre.
+- 1. Notes the progress achieved and the outcome of the SPSF grant funding award; - 2.
+Approve the use of the Swimming Pool Support Fund capital grant of £674,740 to fund the installation of Solar photovoltaic (PV) installation and variable speed filtration pumps at Ramsgate Leisure Centre.